GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-2-hello-d3d11.md

 }
 ```

-Finally we need to modify `Appplication.hpp` and `Application.cpp`.
+Finally, we need to modify `Appplication.hpp` and `Application.cpp`.
 Since we want to handle resizing as well.

 ### Application.hpp